 The best way to comprehend this is by visualizing a movie.
 For example, let’s take an old silent movie with low frame rates (e.g., 12 or 16 frames per second (FPS)).
 The images will look choppy and static because there’s not enough fluidity to suppress the flickering effect.

 On the other hand, a movie filmed with modern high-frame rates (e.g., 60 FPS) will look very fluid and life-like because every frame is refreshed in time before the human eye can notice the difference.

 This same effect also happens with computer games but at a much faster rate since movies are filmed at 24 FPS typically, while games run at 30 to 144 FPS (or more).

-Of course, there are several factors that affect the fluidity and performance of your in-game graphics including the resolution, hardware specs, and rendering techniques.
+Of course, several factors affect the fluidity and performance of your in-game graphics, including the resolution, hardware specs, and rendering techniques.
 But we’ll keep it simple here by focusing on the refresh rate.

 Nevertheless, you should know that Radeon graphic cards support variable refresh rates while NVIDIA cards don’t at this point in time.

 The current standard refresh rate for modern LCD/LED monitors is 60Hz, which means that the display refreshes its image at a rate of 60 times per second.
 But why did manufacturers limit the standard refresh rates to just 60Hz?
 Well, this has to do with limitations imposed by old CRT monitors.